Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/youtubeuploader/allTheTodos.md

 #### More important things to do

-- RxJava to async uploads and for getting playlists
+- (RxJava to) async uploads and getting playlists
 - Selecting files and a preset makes it possible to add files to upload list and after that make files uploadable
-- Add support for syncing playlists with youtube after first load (just button missing to call method)

 #### Less important things to do
 - Creating localization support and moving all strings visible for the users there
 - Then getting playlists, get ALL, not just the 25 first.
 Make playlists searchable

+#### Thinking
+- is presetName needed in VideoPreset? is it not equal to paneId?